The best shoe shine in Denver (case study)

 Something to bear in mind is that the entire process was maybe twenty minutes or so.
 Amando told me that he can get clients out the door quickly if they are short on time.
 However, I recommend setting some time aside to enjoy the full experience.
 If there’s a line ahead of you, just drop in next door for a coffee and work on your phone while you wait.

 Wrap up: finding the best shoe shine in Denver

 I’ll leave you with this: when I first mentioned The Shoe Care Co. on Instagram, a new friend replied to the story with “Amando is the man!”
 This particular gentleman works in the Chase Building and on a handful of nights when he’s left the building late, he’s seen Amando still there, and watching YouTube videos on advanced shine techniques.
 I imagine the blow torch technique came from of these videos!

 Clearly, he has the passion and the talent.

 Visit The Shoe Care Co. at their website here, or at one of the company’s locations:

-Amando works in the lobby of the Chase building in downtown Denver (1125 17th St) or work with his talented team members in the lobby at Independence Plaza (1050 17th St).
+Amando no longer operates in the Chase building, but you can find him and his team at Independence Plaza (1050 17th St).
 While I recommend the experience, if all you want are your shoes shined, consider utilizing one of the company’s convenient drop-off locations listed on their website.

 Did you enjoy this article on our opinion for the best shoe shine in Denver?
 I hope that it inspired you to hang onto those old pair of dress shoes or loafers and take them in for a shine to bring them back to their former glory.
 And while we’re on the topic of shoes and our feet, here’s an article on why we advocate for men to get a pedicure every now and again.